Skip to: Impulse US label guide

 Taylor’s successor, Bob Thiele, produced nearly all the albums released during Impulse’s ‘classic’ period in the 1960s, and his towering achievement was the signing of John Coltrane. to the label..
 Although not initially familiar with the ‘new jazz’ movement, he proved to be an open-minded producer who backed the creative choices of his artists, affording them unprecedented freedom in the studio.
 During the period that Taylor and Thiele led the label, many Impulse! albums were recorded at the Englewood Cliffs, New Jersey studio owned and operated by engineer Rudy Van Gelder, and this association lasted from the label’s inception until around the time of Thiele’s departure in the late 1960s (starting his own “Flying Dutchman” label)

 New recordings from the label ceased in the late 1970s, with ABC re-issuing classic titles until the company was sold to MCA Records in 1979.
 The label name has since been revived for new recordings only for short periods and is now part of Universal Music Group’s jazz holdings, The Verve Music Group, and relegated to a reissue-only label.
 Coltrane is no longer among us, and neither is the huge talent factory that was New York in the Fifties.

 Impulse started off well, and maintained a steady course though the Sixties, but by the Seventies, along with a lot of the record industry, an output of poorly manufactured reissues not worthy of the vinyl they were pressed on.

-1. Always look out for the US original orange and black label Impulse, with laminated thick card gatefold covers.
+1. Always look out for the US originals – orange/ black ring and, later, black/ red ring, with laminated thick card gatefold covers.
 US pressings will often have a Van Gelder stamp in the trail-off.
 Stereo is excellent and preferable, though the mono are no slouch.
 Don’t dismiss second pressings on black.red ring as a cheaper alternative, as mostly these are pressed from same metal as originals.

 2. Always check the record label – later Impulse reissues are often found in jackets that look like the older originals.
 Avoid anything in flimsy jacket with ABC prominent in the branding.